-The Turks and Caicos features an extensive and pristine marine environment teeming with vibrant reefs and marine life, and as such, a tremendous variety of beautiful seashells can be found on our beaches and coastlines.
+The Turks and Caicos feature an extensive and pristine marine environment teeming with vibrant reefs and marine life, and as such, a tremendous variety of beautiful seashells can be found on our

-Unfortunately, government regulations and the remote locations of the best beachcombing sites restrict the shell finding possibilities, so our archipelago doesn’t excel as a place to find seashells.
+Unfortunately, government regulations and the remote locations of the best beachcombing sites restrict the shell finding possibilities, so our archipelago doesn’t excel as a destination for seashell collectors.

-In addition to the protected areas, there are restrictions on the export of marine items, which vary by type and season.
+In addition to the protected areas, there are restrictions on the export of some types of marine items, which vary by species and season.

-The truth is that taking a shell from the beach that does not support an animal likely does infinitesimal damage, however, to protect against accidental and intentional removal of live animals, damage to the reefs, (and of course so hermit crabs have a place to live!), seashell beachcombing is not legally supported in the Turks and Caicos.
+The truth is that taking a shell from the beach (that currently doesn't support an animal, of course!) likely does infinitesimal damage to the environment.
+However, to protect against accidental and intentional removal of live animals, damage to the reefs, (and of course so hermit crabs have a place to live!), seashell beachcombing is not legally supported in the Turks and Caicos.

 There’s a tremendous selection of seashells that can be found in the Turks and Caicos, and these include many of the tropical Atlantic species found throughout the Gulf of Mexico and the Caribbean

-The conch, a giant sea snail that’s favoured locally as a seafood, creates a big and beautiful shell, which is highlighted with spectacular peach and pink hues.
+The conch, a giant sea snail that’s favored locally as a seafood, creates a big and beautiful shell, which is highlighted with spectacular peach and pink hues.